Samut Prakan province: Geography

 Samut Prakan lies at the mouth of the Chao Phraya River on the Gulf of Thailand.
 Thus the province is also sometimes called Pak Nam (ปากน้ำ), Thai for 'mouth of river'.
 The part of the province on the west side of the river consists mostly of rice paddies and shrimp farms as well as mangrove forests, while the eastern part is the urban centre, including industrial factories.
 It is part of the Bangkok metropolis.
+Samut Prakan is still considered the province with the closest sandy beach to Bangkok.
+It is a small beach, no more than about 300 metres wide, located in Laem Fa Pha Subdistrict, Phra Samut Chedi District, surrounded by mangrove forests.
 The urbanization on both sides of the provincial boundary is identical.
 The total forest area is 28 km² or 3 percent of provincial area.
 The province has a coastline of approximately 47.2 kilometres.

 Samut Prakan is the site of a skirmish between French and Siamese forces on 13 July 1893, subsequently referred to as the Paknam Incident.
 This battle resulted in a French victory and the signing of the Franco-Siamese Treaty of 3 October 1893 which ceded territory east of the Mekong River to France, territory that forms much of modern Laos.